-DeepFin is a research coordination network (RCN) of systematic ichthyologists and biologists with expertise in the analysis of fish biodiversity, seeking to integrate knowledge of morphology, paleontology, molecular biology, and bioinformatics.
-The ultimate goal of the RCN is to establish the phylogenetic tree of all fishes, to decipher their evolutionary relationships.
-This goal will be achieved by (i) building an open and diverse organization to provide leadership and foster collaborations for fish phylogenetic studies; (ii) developing cyberinfrastructure, a portal for fish phylogenetics (this site); and (iii) fostering education on fish biodiversity, fish evolution, and disseminating knowledge on the phylogenetic relationships of fishes.
-The RCN will coordinate activities in three main fronts: group meetings/workshops, website and database development, and student recruitment, training, and exchange.
-We are funded by a grant from the National Science Foundation (USA).
+DeepFin is a research coordination network of systematic ichthyologists and biologists with expertise in the analysis of fish biodiversity, seeking to integrate knowledge of morphology, paleontology, molecular biology, and bioinformatics.
+Our ultimate goal is to establish the phylogenetic tree of all fishes, to decipher their evolutionary relationships, and build a phylogentic classification.
+Our work has been partially funded by the USA National Science Foundation (grants DEB-0732838, DEB-1019398, DEB-0443470, DEB-1004765).

 Molecular Markers for Fish Phylogenetics